 recommended way to end displayed url part, to protect against embedded URLs

 automatically added to further protect against embedded URLs

-When you whitelist an entry make sure you check that both domains are owned by the same entity.
-What this whitelist entry allows is: Links claiming to point to amazon.com (DisplayedURL), but really go to country-specific domain of amazon (RealURL).
+When you add an entry, make sure you check that both domains are owned by the same entity.
+This signature allows links claiming to point to amazon.com (DisplayedURL), when in fact they really go to a country-specific domain of amazon (RealURL).

 Consider the following HTML file: